Meet the Fish: King (Chinook) Salmon

 The reigning heavyweight champ of Alaskan salmon, the chinook has earned the nickname "king" for its size, fight, and table-worthiness.
 Chinooks are available from May to September, with most runs peaking in late June and July.
 Although Chinook are available in all regions of the state, the biggest runs occur in Bristol Bay, the Kenai Peninsula, and the Anchorage-MatSu area.
-Chinooks can be fished in both fresh and salt water, with the best fishing occurring in the large, long rivers that they spawn in.
-Averaging 18-30 lbs, the chinook can reach 80 lbs or more in some river systems and represents the pinnacle of the North American freshwater fly fishing experience.
+Chinook can be fished in both fresh and salt water, with the best fishing occurring in the large and long rivers.
+Averaging 18-30 lbs, the chinook can reach 80 lbs, or more, in some river systems and represents the pinnacle of the North American freshwater fly fishing experience.
 Kings are a large, hard-fighting fish that require stout tackle to bring them to the net so be sure you select the proper gear.

 Lines and Leaders

 In Alaska, most fly fishing for kings is done in medium to large rivers.
 Kings tend to hug the bottom and sit in deep holes.
 Often, an aggressive sink tip is needed to get into the zone.
-For single hand rods, try the Rio 24' Streamer Line on big water or the AFFG/Rio Super Versitip for a line that can cover almost any situation.
-For Spey and Switch, Compact Skagit lines and Skagit Switch lines that have short aggressive heads are the norm.
+For single hand rods, a 20-30' streamer tip or full sinking fly line can cover almost any situation.
+For Spey and Switch, compact Skagit lines and Skagit Switch lines that have short aggressive heads are the norm.
 These lines are designed to throw big flies on heavy sink tips.
-For dead drifting large egg patterns, look for a good weight forward single hand line such as Rio's Powerfly and for Spey/Switch a one piece indicator-style line such as the Rio Switch Line.
+For dead drifting large egg patterns, look for an aggressive weight forward single hand line or an indicator-style switch/spey that is capable of turning over long leaders and bulky flies.